American mutilation of Japanese war dead: 1944 Life magazine photograph

+An investigation published on the fact-checking website Snopes in 2025 later revealed that the image was staged and the story provided in the accompanying caption was false.
+The children of Natalie Nickerson (later Natalie Nickerson Paine), the woman featured in the photo, clarified that the image was one of the modeling jobs Nickerson took during the war.
+Although she was indeed a war worker as the caption claimed, having made altimeters for B-17 bomber aircraft, she did not have a boyfriend serving in the U.S. Navy in the Pacific Theater.
+Nickerson's children also questioned the authenticity of the skull featured in the photo and recalled that their mother later expressed regret for participating in the photo shoot before she died in 2003.

 Japanese reaction

 News that President Roosevelt had been given a bone letter-opener by a congressman was widely reported in Japan.
-The Americans were portrayed as "deranged, primitive, racist and inhuman".
+The Americans were as "deranged, primitive, racist and inhuman".
 That reporting was compounded by the previous May 22, 1944, Life magazine picture of the week publication of a young woman with a skull trophy, which was reprinted in the Japanese media and presented as a symbol of American barbarism, causing national shock and outrage.
 Military history writer Edwin P. Hoyt argues that two U.S. media reports of Japanese skulls and bones being sent back to the U.S. were exploited very effectively by Japanese propaganda.
 These actions contrasted starkly with the Shinto religion's emphasis on respectful treatment of human remains.
 This aspect of Shinto, combined with the propaganda spotlight on American atrocities, contributed directly to the mass suicides on Saipan and Okinawa after the Allied landings.
 According to Hoyt, "The thought of a Japanese soldier's skull becoming an American ashtray was as horrifying in Tokyo as the thought of an American prisoner used for bayonet practice was in New York."